Thank you to the Lavine family for their generous and historic $5 million pledge.

 JEANNIE AND JONATHAN LAVINE MAKE HISTORIC $5 MILLION PLEDGE TO CYCLE FOR SURVIVAL

-Jeannie and Jonathan Lavine and the Crimson Lion / Lavine Family Foundation have made a historic multiyear pledge to fuel innovation and support pioneering rare cancer research led by Memorial Sloan Kettering (MSK).
+Jeannie and Jonathan Lavine and the Crimson Lion / Lavine Family Foundation have made a historic multiyear pledge to fuel innovation and support pioneering rare cancer research at Memorial Sloan Kettering Cancer Center (MSK).

 Jeannie and Jonathan have generously contributed to Cycle for Survival for more than a decade, helping drive the movement’s success and serving as role models for their peers.
 Over the course of the MSK–Lavine family partnership, Cycle for Survival has grown exponentially — more than 1 million people have been involved over the program’s lifetime, and annual fundraising revenue has increased from $1.2 million in 2009 to $40 million in 2020.